 Only attempt this after viewing the community service powerpoint.
-After viewing, complete and print out this post-test to the best of your ability, and submit it to Ms. Johnston in the School Counseling office.
+After viewing, complete and print out this post-test to the best of your ability, and submit it to Ms. Ursini in the School Counseling office.

 If you score a 80% or higher, you become eligible for volunteer hours.
-If you cannot print the test, visit Ms. Johnston in the school counseling office and she will provide you with a hard copy.
+If you cannot print the test, visit Ms. Ursini in the school counseling office and she will provide you with a hard copy.